jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 6. You should then be able to click show products within the application and see new products added.

+7. You can also see the status of the queues that process these requests in the console window for A-MQ.
+Use the command "activemq:dstat".

 [*Back to running*](#running-the-demos)